Washington was able to hook Jedd Fisch with the chance to consistently contend for championships

-SEATTLE — (AP) — Looking out at Lake Washington and the Cascade Mountains from his new football offices, Jedd Fisch saw a place that can consistently contend for championships.
+SEATTLE — Looking out at Lake Washington and the Cascade Mountains from his new football offices, Jedd Fisch saw a place that can consistently contend for championships.

 “I chose this university because you believe that every year is a championship year,” Fisch said Tuesday as he was formally introduced as Washington’s coach.
 “Winning in football is a priority in Seattle.
 And as I look out and see what’s in the future, I see the potential.”